-\paragraph{Outlooks.} In this Letter, we present a novel framework of variational training for the explicit density generative models.
-By converting the Boltzmann distribution optimization problem into a temperature-dependent loss function, we achieve a direct-sampling Boltzmann distribution model with explicit temperature dependence.
 This allows thermodynamic quantities, such as free energy and partition function, to be differentiable functions of temperature.
-Our proposed method is as accurate as the MCMC method, but more efficient due to direct sampling.
+Resembling analytic solutions, this differentiable free energy gives a concise way of expressing thermodynamic quantities as its derivatives.
+Our method is as accurate as the unbiased MCMC method but more efficient.
 Moreover, as a single model with temperature dependence, its direct-sampling estimation remains valid across a continuous temperature range.
-In contrast to previous deep generative models that optimize at a single temperature, our method preserves the essential temperature dependence akin to an analytical solution.
+In contrast to previous deep generative models that optimize at a single temperature, our method preserves the essential temperature dependence.
 As a result, there is no need for training additional models at discrete temperature points, and a single model can reliably capture subtle thermal effects, even at PTs.

-With minor modifications, we expect to have immediate practical applications by adapting our method to these popular deep generative variational models of single temperature~\cite{equivariantFlowLattice, lattice2, freePart1, freePart2, lwQuantumDots, lwelegas, lw2023PRL}.
-Our proposed method can be seen as a generalization of the variational mean-field method, which consists of multiple conditional parameters.
-While our current method focuses on temperature, it opens up intriguing possibilities for exploring other parameters, such as the pressure and external magnetization fields.
-Here we mainly applied our method to lattice models, but it is also viable to extend its application to more realistic systems with many meta-stable states, e.g., atomisitic simulations.
+As a general training framework, with minor modification, we expect to have immediate practical applications by adapting our method to these popular variational deep generative models at a single temperature~\cite{equivariantFlowLattice, lattice2, freePart1, freePart2, lwQuantumDots, lwelegas, lw2023PRL, prr}.
+Moreover, our proposed method can be seen as a generalization of the variational mean-field method, which consists of multiple conditional parameters.
+While our current implementation focuses on temperature, it opens up intriguing possibilities for exploring other parameters, such as pressure and external magnetic field.
+In numerical experiments, we mainly applied our method to lattice models, but it is also viable to extend its application to more realistic systems with many meta-stable states, \eg, atomistic simulations.